siakaramalegos/frontend-nanodegree-mobile-portfolio/README.md

 - Changed google analytics js to asychronous (async)
 - Resized pizzeria.jpg photo to be the maximum width it is ever shown on screen - 540px.
+- Flagged media style as print in call to print.css stylesheet